34 States Can Bypass Congress to Propose a Congressional Term Limits Amendment!

 So Where do We Stand Now?

-Three states, Florida, Alabama, and Missouri have passed USTL’s applications specific to the single subject congressional term limits.
-Thirteen more states (indicated as medium blue) have passed congressional term limits specific language as part of a multi-subject application.
+Four states, Florida, Alabama, Missouri and West Virginia have passed USTL’s applications specific to the single subject congressional term limits.
+Fifteen states (indicated as medium blue on the map) have passed congressional term limits specific language as part of a multi-subject application.
 To eliminate all legal uncertainly and positively impose term limits on the U.S. House and Senate, USTL is fighting to pass our single-subject congressional term limits application in 34 states.

 One thing is clear.
 The individual states understand their role balancing power as the fourth branch of government.
 They understand their obligation and are taking action to impose term limits on Congress.
 Every day we are one step closer to our goal!